DCHHV/dchhv.github.io/CFP.md

 ---

 ## Talks/Demos/Hands-on Workshops
-### Call for papers for DEF CON 28 now open!!
+### Call for papers for DEF CON 29 now open!!
 We want to give you a platform to teach others!
 Have a cool hack you want to show off?
 Want to teach something awesome?
 Want to demonstrate your own repurposing?
 Let us know!

-Yes, we are going virtual for [DEF CON Safe Mode](https://www.defcon.org/html/defcon-safemode/dc-safemode-index.html)!
+For DEF CON 29, things are still in a bit of a state of flux.
+However, we are moving forward on the assumption that the DEF CON hybrid event will take place.
+Similar to Safe Mode DEF CON 28, all talks and events are going to be pre-recorded to be able to stream online and play in-person.
+Keep an eye on the [DEF CON website](https://defcon.org/) for updates!

 This year, more than others, we are seeking anything and everything related to *Make Your Own Use* that is hands-on.
 Do you have a training or workshop that includes a hands-on component?
 Perhaps there is a specific meetup of a special (hardware) interest group you would like to lead?
 Topics that we are always interested in include:
 * Exploits/attacks on embedded systems
 * Unintended uses for electronic devices
 * Repurposing electronic devices